 - Choose a service agreement that guarantees a fast response to technical problems.

 - Remember that you may store customer details and confidential information on your intranet, so make sure the hosting firm is reliable and trustworthy.

 Costs for a hosted solution are predictable and compare well with other options

-- You will probably pay a fixed monthly cost.
+- In most cases you will pay a fixed monthly cost.

 - Be wary of additional charges for support and data backups.

-- You may be charged extra for additional users, or if usage exceeds set limits.
+- You may need to pay extra for additional users, or if usage exceeds set limits.

 6. Managing your intranet

 It is important to keep your intranet up to date.
-Be realistic about how much effort this will require.
+Be realistic about how much time and resource this will require.

 Keep content up to date